SauravGanguly/Jupyter-Notebook-Lab-Server-with-AWS-EC2-for-Python/README.md

 ## 1. Login to [AWS Console](https://console.aws.amazon.com/)
 ## 2. Select the `us-east-1` region, N. Virginia, top right corner
 ## 3. Navigate to [VPC](https://console.aws.amazon.com/vpc/)
- On the sidebar, click Your VPCs
+* On the sidebar, click Your VPCs
-b.
-Click Create VPC
+* Click Create VPC
-c.
-In the Create subnet section, do the following:
+* In the Create subnet section, do the following:
-*ame tag : JupyterVPC
+* Name tag : JupyterVPC
-- IPv4 CIDR block: `10.0.0.0/16` The block `10.0.0.0/16` allows for 65,536 possible IP addresses for your VPC EC2 instances
+* IPv4 CIDR block: `10.0.0.0/16` The block `10.0.0.0/16` allows for 65,536 possible IP addresses for your VPC EC2 instances
-4. Click "Create"
+* Click "Create"
->

 # Step 2: Create Subnet